Data-Integrity-Group/Wip/README.md

         - time will tell
           - if I keep at it
             - a count-down may help
+              - at leasat avoid some of the tedium
 - reTest PythonInstalled
   - use PoeT - expanding for EdD uses too
 - test the use of the Preamble om a GistH page